You are here because you want to learn about sauna water. Perhaps you want to:

-Difference Between Wet and Dry Sauna?
+Difference Between a Wet & Dry Sauna?

 The difference between a wet and dry sauna is the presence or absence of sauna water.
 When you pour water over heated rocks, it produces steam which helps you sweat.
 This is called a wet sauna.
 And a sauna without steam is called a dry sauna.

-So if there is no real difference between a dry and a wet sauna, then why do sauna commercials and even some hotels warn people about the shock hazards of pouring water on sauna rocks.
+So if there is no real difference between a dry and a wet sauna, then why do sauna commercials and even some hotels warn people about the shock hazards of pouring water on sauna rocks?
 This is just a security tactic.
 Pouring too much water over the heating elements shortens the lifespan of a heater.
 Moreover, dumping water over hot stones produces strong steam which could burn the naked skin if you are standing too close to the heater.

-A. You should toss a cup of water on the sauna rocks every few minutes.
-That’ll produce plenty of steam but without overwhelming the room.
+You should toss a cup of water on the sauna rocks every few minutes.
+That’ll produce plenty of steam without overwhelming the room.
 Make sure to drizzle the water evenly instead of pouring it to prevent flooding the heater.

 A. Yes, you can use water in a sauna.

 Is It Bad to Drink Water in a Sauna?

 A. No, it’s not bad to drink water in a sauna.
 In fact, you need to drink lots of water hours before heading into a sauna.
 Of course, you can carry a bottle of water inside but this is not nearly as effective as pre-sauna hydration.

 Does Add Water to the Sauna Make It Hotter?